jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - 4.1.3 Secure protocols
   - **Kerberos**: standards-based network authentication protocol, used in many products (most notably Microsoft Active Directory Domain Services or AD DS)
-    - Kerberos is mostly used on LANs for organization-wide authentication, single sign-on (SSO) and authorization
+    - Kerberos is mostly used on LANs for organization-wide authentication, single sign-on (SSO) and authorization; Kerberos provides three primary functions: accounting, authentication, and auditing
-  - SSL and TLS: data protection; used for protecting website transactions (e.g. banking, ecommerce)
+  - SSL and TLS: data protection; used for protecting website transactions (e.g. banking, e-commerce)
     - SSL and TLS both offer data encryption, integrity and authentication
     - TLS has supplanted SSL (the original protocol, considered legacy/insecure)
     - TLS was initially introduced in 1999 but didn’t gain widespread use until years later